PilipenkoTatiana/ML-Techniques-for-MRI-Feature-Based-Detection-of-FTD/README.md

 We used Python version 3.8.8, and the packages versions are specified in the requirements.txt file.

-The dataset can be requested to Centre for Ageing Brain and Neurodegenerative Disorders (University of Brescia, Italy) for research purposes.
+The dataset used in this work can be requested to the Centre for Ageing Brain and Neurodegenerative Disorders (University of Brescia, Italy) for research purposes.